aavmurphy/perl-7-ready/README.md

 # Perl 7 Ready

-Global edit your scripts, packages and .cgi's to make them Perl 7 ready !
+Global edit your Perl scripts, packages and .cgi's to make them Perl 7 ready !

+* Insert the Perl 7 Ready Pragma in every script/package, e.g. `use utf8; use strict`
+* Edit the code to use new features: -indirection (little change), +signatures (big improvement)
+* Optional Extras: While you're editing every file, remove windows \r and insert a standard copryright section at the top

+OK here we go.

-## no feature qw( indirect )
+## Code Change: no feature qw( indirect )

 `new fred( $a )` becomes `fred->new( $a )`